SetVenue Cookie Policy

 4. Why We Do Not Show a Cookie Consent Banner

-Under ePrivacy Directive 2002/58/EC, Article 5(3), the consent requirement for storing information on a user's terminal equipment does not apply to a cookie that is "strictly necessary in order for the provider of an information society service explicitly requested by the subscriber or user to provide the service."
-The European Data Protection Board's Guidelines 2/2023 on the Technical Scope of Article 5(3) further clarify (¶¶ 17–24) that authentication cookies, user-input cookies, security cookies (including CSRF tokens), and load-balancing or session-state cookies fall within this exemption.
+Under ePrivacy Directive 2002/58/EC, Article 5(3), the consent requirement for storing information on a user's terminal equipment does not apply to a cookie that is strictly necessary in order for the provider of an information society service explicitly requested by the subscriber or user to provide the service.
+The Article 29 Working Party's Opinion 04/2012 on Cookie Consent Exemption (WP194) explains that authentication cookies, user-input cookies, security cookies (including CSRF tokens), and load-balancing or session-state cookies fall within this exemption.

 Every cookie SetVenue sets falls within that exemption:

-ds-session,admin-session,host-session, andsb-*— authentication state for the service the user explicitly requested (signing in).csrf-token— security cookie defending state-changing requests against CSRF.gcal_oauth_state,gcal_writeback_state,mscal_oauth_state— transient security state for an OAuth handshake the user explicitly initiated.__cf_bm(set by Cloudflare) — bot-management cookie strictly necessary for the security and availability of the Service.
+ds-session,admin-session,host-session, andsb-*— authentication state for the service the user explicitly requested (signing in).csrf-token— security cookie defending state-changing requests against CSRF.gcal_oauth_state,gcal_writeback_state,mscal_oauth_state— transient security state for an OAuth handshake the user explicitly initiated.__stripe_mid/__stripe_sid(set by Stripe.js on payment pages) — payment-security and fraud-prevention cookies strictly necessary for the payment the user requested.

-Because no cookie set by SetVenue (or by Cloudflare on SetVenue's behalf for site security) requires consent under Art.
+Because no cookie set on setvenue.com requires consent under Art.
 5(3), and because SetVenue does not load any third-party analytics, advertising, or behavioral-tracking cookies, a cookie consent banner is not legally required and is not displayed.
-This posture is consistent with the EDPB's "no consent for strictly-necessary" rule and is the position SetVenue has chosen to occupy by design.
+This posture is consistent with the "no consent for strictly-necessary" rule and is the position SetVenue has chosen to occupy by design.

 If you are in the European Economic Area, the United Kingdom, or another jurisdiction with an Art.
 5(3)-equivalent regime, the same analysis applies.
 If you are in California or another U.S. state with a Consumer Privacy Act, the relevant disclosure requirements are addressed below in § 7.